goodot/goodot.github.io/_posts/2018-02-15-character-recognition.md

 ### _Introduction_:
-In this article is discussed the method how to recognize using **_Feedforward Neural Network_** and implement it using **_pybrain_**.
+In this article is discussed the method how to recognize handwriteen letters using **_Feedforward Neural Network_** and it is implemented by  **_pybrain_**.
 This Feedforward neural network would be trained by Backpropagation algorithm.

+This program

 **_Letter digitization:_**